slevithan/oniguruma-to-es/README.md

 These options are shared by functions [`compile`](#compile) and [`toRegExp`](#toregexp).

-### `emulation`
+### `accuracy`

 One of `'strict'`, `'default'` *(default)*, or `'loose'`.

-Sets the level of emulation strictness.
+Sets the level of emulation rigor/strictness.

 - **Strict:** Throw if the pattern can't be emulated with identical behavior (even in rare edge cases) for the given target.
 - **Default:** The best choice in most cases.
 Permits a few close approximations of Oniguruma in order to support additional features.
 - **Loose:** Useful for non-critical matching like syntax highlighting where having some mismatches is better than not working.

-Each level of increased emulation strictness supports a subset of patterns supported by less strict modes.
-If a given pattern doesn't produce an error for a particular emulation mode, its generated result will be identical with all lower levels of strictness (given the same `target`).
+Each level of increased accuracy supports a subset of patterns supported by lower accuracies.
+If a given pattern doesn't produce an error for a particular accuracy, its generated result will be identical with all lower levels of accuracy (given the same `target`).

 <details>
   <summary>More details</summary>

+#### `strict`

+Supports slightly fewer features, but the missing features are all relatively uncommon (see below).

-#### `default` mode
+#### `default`

-Supports all features of `strict` mode, plus the following additional features, depending on `target`:
+Supports all features of `strict`, plus the following additional features, depending on `target`:

 - All targets (`ESNext` and earlier):
   - Enables use of `\X` using a close approximation of a Unicode extended grapheme cluster.